cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - MUST give independent values for distinct (msg, DST, length) inputs.

+- MUST use the domain separation tag DST to ensure that invocations of cryptographic primitives inside of expand\_message are domain separated from all invocations outside of expand\_message.
+For example, if the expand\_message variant uses a hash function H, DST MUST be either prepended or appended to the input to each invocation of H (for consistency, prepending is the RECOMMENDED approach).

 - SHOULD read msg exactly once, for efficiency when msg is long.

 In addition, an expand\_message variant MUST specify a unique EXP\_TAG